Tom Silver

 I am an assistant professor at Princeton in the Electrical and Computer Engineering department and a core faculty member in robotics.
 I am also associated with the Center for Statistics and Machine Learning.
 I completed my PhD in May 2024 at MIT EECS, where I was advised by Leslie Kaelbling and Josh Tenenbaum.
 I was a postdoc with Tapo Bhattacharjee at Cornell in 2024-2025.
 I received my B.A. from Harvard with highest honors in computer science and mathematics in 2016.

 I direct the Princeton Robot Planning and Learning (PRPL) lab.
 Our mission is to develop generalist robots that learn and plan to help people.
 Most of our work is at the intersection of automated planning and machine learning: learning to plan and planning to learn while making efficient use of limited data and time.
 We often use techniques from task and motion planning, program synthesis, foundation models, reinforcement learning, and neuro-symbolic ML.
-But we are driven by problems, not methods, and we are especially motivated to solve general problems in robot caregiving.
+But we are driven by problems, not methods, and we are especially motivated to solve general problems in applications like robot caregiving where robots can empower people to remain independent.

 news